-What My Dissertation Is About24 Feb 2020 tagged in dissertation
+What My Dissertation Is About

 Over the past few weeks I’ve been applying for a flurry of dissertation completion fellowships.
 One of the great tragedies of the contemporary academy is that so much of our intellectual energy and labor goes not to the actual work of doing our research, but rather composing and recomposing meta-texts that describe our research such that we might secure funding or gainful employment through which to actually do the work itself.
 This is, of course, tiresome.
 And I can only imagine for those slogging away at the job market and/or well into their careers in various fashions the whole thing rapidly becomes an exercise in tedium.
 In this way, I’m lucky that I’m early enough in my career that this exercise still retains some usefulness viz. clarifying my thinking, communicating my research to a broad audience, etc. so on and so forth.

-And so in the spirit of “well, I wrote it, and I might as well use it for something rather than filing all that labor away in the pit of my laptop forever,” I thought I’d share a recent abstract that I prepared that describes, in exactly five hundred words, what I think my dissertation is about as of c. mid-February 2020.
+And so in the spirit of “well, I wrote it, and I might as well use it for something rather than filing all that labor away in the pit of my laptop forever,” I thought I’d share a recent abstract that I prepared that describes, in exactly five hundred words, what I think my dissertation is about as of c.

-“Atmospheric Media” tracks these questions across diverse print, visual, and digital cultures, from the science fiction stories of Ted Chiang to fieldwork in Virginia’s “Data Center Alley.”
-I argue that these texts constitute a new discursive category within media studies that I call “atmospheric media.”
-These are media that analyze atmospheres, as in the big data of computational weather forecasting, but also produce atmospheres that condition cultural understandings of the environment.
-My dissertation’s primary contribute is then to argue that these new kinds of media objects structure our imagination of the environment in unprecedented ways.
+In his 2015 book The Marvelous Clouds, media theorist John Durham Peters inverts the idea of thinking media as environments for cultural production, asking us to think of environments themselves as media.
+“Atmospheric Media” expands this idea to argue that atmospheres are not always already media objects, but rather must be imagined as media through various cultural techniques, technologies, and practices.
+Through diverse methods, from experiments in sentiment analysis to fieldwork in Virginia’s “Data Center Alley,” I argue that these practices constitute a new discursive category within media studies that I call “atmospheric media.”
+These are media that not only analyze atmospheres, as in the big data of computational weather forecasting, but also produce atmospheres that condition cultural understandings of the environment.
+My dissertation’s primary contribution is then to argue that these new kinds of media objects structure our imagination of the environment in unprecedented ways.